 Use a Template

 An easy way to build content is to start with a foundation and make it your own.
 You can find many sample content templates online you can tweak to suit your needs.
 We also have guidelines for blogs, emails and social media posts that you can use to create your own content.
+When it comes to blogging, there are a few core types of posts you can write that are easy for non-writers:

 No, you can’t hack into your blog Matrix-style, but you can use content writing hacks to get you ahead.
 We have a full blog post rounding up some easy writing hacks that will save you time.
 One hack we love is leveraging curated content – taking existing content and remixing it to make it your own.
 The easiest way to curate content is in a roundup-style post, where you create a list and share content pieces (e.g., “Top 10 Indie Bands in Minneapolis” or “5 Examples of High-Performing Sales Scripts”).
 The key to curating and what sets it apart from a no-no like plagiarism is that you clearly state where you got content pieces and link back to the original source.
 Check out our 20 Writing Prompts for Quick and Creative Emails for an example of a curated blog post.